 What paperwork will I need?

-You'll just need your credit score and the new self-certification form—no tax returns required.
+Emergency EIDL Grant: You'll just need your credit score (or an alternative appropriate method to determine your ability to repay) and the new self-certification form—no tax returns required.

 How soon will I see relief?